 This column is largely for the benefit of fellow new beekeepers.

 There is, of course, a huge amount of information about beekeeping available on the Internet, books and other outlets.

 And while PerfectBee strongly recommends that new beekeepers find a mentor and perhaps join a beekeeping club, there’s also an educational and fascinating element to looking over the metaphorical shoulder of someone else, going through the same challenges and with the same concerns.

 So this column is largely about empathy – following another beekeeper, like you, just starting out, with bright hopes and high ambitions for his beekeeping exploits.

 Keith Stiles is a native of North Carolina who travels the country working with colleges and universities implementing event scheduling software.

-When he’s not on the computer and working with his clients, you will find him either in his flower gardens (usually planting more flowers), singing with the First United Methodist Church Chancel Choir and the Haywood County Community chorus (for the record he is a baritone), beekeeping (recently), or practicing and playing the organ (he is currently taking organ lessons from a classically trained exceptional organist who has become a very good friend).
+When he’s not on the computer and working with his clients, you will find him either in his flower gardens, singing with the First United Methodist Church Chancel Choir and the Haywood County Community chorus, beekeeping or practicing and playing the organ.